10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

 To prevent root-rot in the future, ascertain that the pot has a drainage hole and that the soil is well-drained to prevent it from getting soggy.

-Take care not to overwater the plant during the cold season as growth is minimal at this time, therefore, the plant does not need a lot of water.
+Take care not to overwater the plant in the cold season as growth is minimal at this time, therefore, the plant does not need a lot of water.
+Read more on how to treat root-rot in houseplants.

 2. Poor quality Soil